-Join Taz Tally for an in-depth discussion in this video Adjusting brightness and contrast, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Adjusting brightness and contrast, part of Advanced Photoshop: Curves.

 - In the second project, we're going to continue where we left off.
 In our first exercise in this chapter, we adjusted the highlights and the shadows of our Asters_Working image.
 Remember we created this curved adjustment layer and we did highlight and shadow adjustment by creating our highlight and shadow points.
 We got the critical highlights and the deep shadows and then we used our numerical analysis to set them.
 What we're going to do now is follow up with a little bit of brightness and contrast adjustment.
 Particularly working with curves, this is the order in which you really want to proceed.